ARLINGTON, Texas -- The Dallas Cowboys and Pittsburgh Steelers needed a win Sunday and both played as if their season was on the line.

 Brandon Carr's interception of Ben Roethlisberger in overtime was the final blow in 27-24 victory Dallas had to have.
 The Cowboys (8-6) moved into a tie for first place in the NFC East with the New York Giants and Washington.

 The Steelers' postseason hopes took a hit with their fourth loss in the last five games, falling to 7-7 in the AFC.
-Pittsburgh does have Cincinnati and Cleveland at home the next two weeks.
-Win both are the Steelers are in the playoffs.
+Pittsburgh has Cincinnati at home next week in a must-win game.

 Romo and the Cowboys continued their resurgent play, winning for the fifth time in six games.
 Dallas finishes up its home schedule next week against New Orleans before finishing the regular season on the road at Washington.